 With temperatures heating up and much of the country still gripped by drought, you would think that practicing fire safety would be a no-brainer for hikers and campers.
 But for at least a few dozen people in New Mexico this spring, you would be wrong.

 Over the course of Mother’s Day weekend, rangers in Santa Fe National Forest discovered almost 30 campfires left burning unattended, the agency said in a press release.
 Worse yet, not all of those were just smoldering: At least a few were actual, burning logs, as if whoever lit the blaze had just walked away in the middle of it.

 “While the vast majority of forest visitors camp responsibly, the handful that do not put the forest and surrounding communities in harm’s way,” the Forest Service said.
 “It takes only one abandoned campfire in the wrong place at the wrong time to put human lives, natural resources and property at risk.”

 Another thing potentially at risk: your hiking season.
 Forest Service administrators in New Mexico and other dry states periodically close entire swathes of public land to prevent careless campers mistakes from turning into dangerous conflagrations.
 That’s exactly what the agency did in the summer of 2011, when a massive fire in the Santa Fe National Forest and continued drought conditions led the agency to close it and several other units to all recreation.
-With forest administrators now weighing fire restrictions and the memory of last year’s catastrophic season still on everyone’s mind, what kind of measures it takes this summer are still up in the air.
+This summer, the Forest Service did the same in Arizona, closing down several national forests in their entirety to prevent blazes.
+With forest administrators now weighing fire restrictions and the memory of last year’s catastrophic season still on everyone’s mind, more drastic measures are likely.

 How to Put Out a Campfire the Right Way